RichardHowells/PYTHONA-Challenges/Module04Lab/Lab01.md

 Go back to your code for Jemima's payment calculation

 Extract the payment calculation into a function.
-You function should take in rate_per_widget and quantity_made.
+Your function should take in rate_per_widget and quantity_made.
 It should return the calculated pay

 ### Bonus steps

 Make your function more flexible.
 Take in the threshold for enhanced pay (35) as another parameter.
 Set this parameter to default to 35 if unspecified.
 So your existing test code does not require change.

 Get this working first.
-THEN tyr it with a specified value for the enhanced payment
+THEN try it with a specified value for the enhanced payment

 Similarly take in the second enhanced payment threshold (45) as a parameter, also give this one a default value